 Further education loans for mature students in England

 If you're 24 or over, you can apply for a 24+ Advanced Learning Loan to help with college or training tuition costs in England.

-You'll need to be studying a Level 3 or 4 course - these include A-levels, Access to Higher Education Diplomas and many apprenticeships.
+You'll need to be studying a Level 3 or 4 course - these include A-levels, Access to Higher Education Diplomas and many apprenticeships You can take a loan for each A-level, but you can't take them all at once.
 You must also have lived anywhere in the UK for the last three years.

 There's no credit check to get the loan, and it doesn't depend on your household income.
 How much you get depends on what you're studying and what your college charges in tuition fees.
 The minimum loan is £300.
 The loan will be paid directly to the college.

 There's also a 24+ Advanced Learning Loans Bursary Fund, which you can apply to if you need learning help, or to cover childcare or residential costs.

 If you're studying an Access to Higher Education diploma, then go on to complete a higher education course, your 24+ Advanced Learning Loan is written off.

 You start paying the loan back when you earn £21,000 a year or more.
 Interest is charged at RPI+3% while you're studying, then at RPI.